-U.S. IOOS® is an operational system and a network of regional partners responsible for regional observations, data management, modeling and analysis, education and outreach, and research and development.
+U.S. IOOS is an operational system and a network of regional partners responsible for regional observations, data management, modeling and analysis, education and outreach, and research and development.
 The overarching purpose of U.S. IOOS is to address regional and national needs for ocean data and information.
-NOAA continued a merit-based funding process in 2012 to further development of the IOOS regional network.
+NOAA continued to provide merit-based funding in 2013 to further develop the IOOS regional network.
 IOOS regional partners provide coordination with regional stakeholders while contributing data and other outputs to the national system - supporting regional priorities while advancing national objectives.